Cyclic covers and toroidal embeddings

 The normalization of roots of multi sections of line bundles on normal varieties, and the index one covers torsion $\Q$-divisors on normal varieties, are both examples of normalized roots of rational functions.
 In practice, index one covers are most useful.
 They preserve irreducibility, so one can work in the classical setting of function fields.
 Their drawback is that they do not commute with base change to open subsets.
 For this reason, at least for proofs, we need to consider normalized roots of rational functions, which commute with \'etale base change.

-\begin{ack} Part of this work was done while visiting NCTS (National Taiwan University) and IMS (National University of Singapore), and I am grateful to Jungkai Alfred Chen and De-Qi Zhang for hospitality.
+\begin{ack} Part of this work was done while visiting NCTS (Mathematics Division, Taipei Office) and IMS (National University of Singapore), and I am grateful to Jungkai Alfred Chen and De-Qi Zhang for hospitality.
 I would also like to thank Lucian B\u{a}descu, Steven Lu and Rita Pardini for useful discussions. \end{ack}